Magical objects in Harry Potter: Quick Quotes Quill

-A Quick Quotes Quill is a stenographic tool, acid green in colour, employed by Rita Skeeter to spin the words of her subjects into a more salacious or melodramatic form.
+A Quick Quotes Quill is described as a stenographic tool, acid green in colour, employed by Rita Skeeter to spin the words of her subjects into a more salacious or melodramatic form.
 In Harry Potter and the Goblet of Fire, Skeeter uses the quill to interview Harry about his participation in the Triwizard Tournament for her column in The Daily Prophet.
 Harry continually tries to alert her to the inaccuracy of the quill; however, she continually ignores him.
 Additionally, in Deathly Hallows, Rita mentions in her Daily Prophet interview concerning her posthumous biography of Dumbledore that her Quick Quotes Quill helped her to write the book so quickly after his death.

 Spell-Checking Quill

-The Spell-Checking Quill temporarily corrects spelling as the user writes; however, once the charm wears off it constantly misspells words, even if the user writes them correctly.
+In the story, the Spell-Checking Quill temporarily corrects spelling as the user writes; however, once the charm wears off it constantly misspells words, even if the user writes them correctly.
 The most notable example is its misspelling of Ron's name as "Roonil Wazlib" in Half-Blood Prince.
 It is sold through Weasley's Wizard Wheezes, the joke shop opened by Fred and George Weasley.

-Other uncategorised objects
+Other objects

-These objects remain uncategorised as they are the only ones in their field.

-Cauldron

-Cauldrons are magical receptacles in which potions are brewed.
-They can be bought at the Cauldron Shop in Diagon Alley.
-There are many different sizes and materials for cauldrons; Hogwarts asks students to buy a simple pewter size 2 cauldron, though in the first book Harry expresses a longing for one of pure gold.

-In Goblet of Fire, Percy Weasley writes a report on cauldrons for his new Ministry job in the hope that it will push regulation of the thickness of cauldron bottoms, as he believes foreign imports are a safety risk.

-Gubraithian fire

-Gubraithian Fire is an everlasting magical fire that may only be created by extremely skilled wizards.
-Hagrid and Madame Maxime gave a bundle of Gubraithian fire, conjured by Dumbledore, as a gift to the Gurg (leader) of the giants during their attempts to sway them to Dumbledore's side (Death Eaters were trying to get them on their side).